AntsLive: Awards

 The video for "Number One Candidate" won the award for the best hip hop/grime/rap video at the 2023 UK Music Video Awards.
 AntsLive was nominated in the best newcomer category at the 2024 MOBO Awards.

+Berlin Music Video Awards

+The video "Billie Holiday" was nominated for the award Best Narrative in the 2026 edition.

 Discography

 All of Ants' songs are published on Spotify.
 These include: